Pioneer hi vis class 3 sleeved review: Pioneer Hi Vis Class 3 Sleeved Safety Vest Review

 | Typical price | $13.19 |

-The Pioneer Class 3 Sleeved Vest is a rated Class 3 high-visibility safety vest from Pioneer, stocked at $13.19.
+The Pioneer Class 3 Sleeved Vest is a rated Class 3 high-visibility safety vest from Pioneer, listed at the listed price.
 It's built for hot-weather roadway crews whose contracts specify Class 3 but whose thermometers argue against jackets and long sleeves — and this review covers what the listing actually documents, where it beats its closest rival, and who should buy something else.

 Why the Pioneer Class 3 Sleeved Vest Stands Out